Extremely Important to Read This!

 - Using Scholarly Sources – Students may have difficulty distinguishing between the kinds of sources that are allowed for citations.
 If students’ first inclination is to search for answers on Google or if Wikipedia is their best friend, I recommend that they check out their school’s library search engine instead.

 - Font Issues – Students must be sure that their papers meet APA guidelines.
 The font needs to be set at 12 point.
 There should not be any special bold, ALL CAPS, or underlined information that does not meet these guidelines.
+Remember that writing in ALL CAPS means you are yelling.

 - Amount of Citations – Students often do not include enough citations.
 They must be able to demonstrate their research and back up any points.
 I find that many students like to write in a story-telling fashion.
 Others may already know information about a topic and write based on experience.
 It is important to cite even if you are a subject expert.
 Some may be tempted to cite too often.
 Every single sentence should not be a citation.
 That is called patchworking.
 It is important to make a point and then back it up with citations to demonstrate your research.